lam-garr/Nutrition-App/README.md

 `$ cd Nutrition-App` will navigate into the repository.

-`cd client` will navigate you to the client directory, further instructions can be found there including how to start the app.
+`$ cd client` will navigate you to the client directory, further instructions can be found there including how to start the app.

-`cd server` will navigate you to the server directory.
+`$ cd server` will navigate you to the server directory.

 Inside the server directory, `npm install` will install all dependant packages to start the applicaiton. `npm run devstart` will then start the development server.
 Server will be accessible at [http://localhost:5000](http://localhost:5000).